ruanhq-StatsML/SAPerm/README.md

-# Hypothesis Testing Procedure for Distribution Shift with Application on Sentiment Analysis
+# Hypothesis Testing Procedure for Distribution Shift with Application on Sentiment Analysis and Image Embedding

 Implementation for the Permutation Test for Distribution Shift with Application to Sentiment Analysis: Both Tree-Based Permutation Test and R-risk based Tests.
 We benchmark the following 15 methods with the 6 developed methods:
 - RFPerm: Random Forest Permutation Test for Distribution Shift